paraboul/tatween/README.md

 # tatween

-`tatween` is JavaScript animation library providing Cocoa-like Animation block.
+`tatween` is a JavaScript library providing a block-based animation API.
+This is inspired by [Cocoa style animation][https://developer.apple.com/documentation/uikit/uiview/1622515-animatewithduration]

-It was made possible thanks to [ES6-Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-I started to wrote this library as a Proof of Concept for the default Animation library for [nidium project](https://github.com/nidium/Nidium)

 ## Block-Based Animations

-Animations block are a way to express animations in a declarative way.
+Animations block are a way to express animations in am imperative way.
 They are used in the [Apple cocoa framework](https://developer.apple.com/library/content/documentation/WindowsViews/Conceptual/ViewPG_iPhoneOS/AnimatingViews/AnimatingViews.html)

+That is, the idea is to enter a special scope where all the values set are animated.
+This allows for a better flexibility and imperative style control on what needs to be animated.

+It was made possible thanks to [ES6-Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 ## Examples